Resolving Issues – Consumers

 - Parties involved;

 - Any responses the other parties made to resolve the matter;

-- The current status of the issue
+- Current status of the complaint and;

 What if the company is not a member of DSA?